-But all this (and more) is improbable with good reason.
+All this is improbable.
 In the first place we are all hard wired against perceived loss.
-And on the one hand those still making a profit from the present unsustainable systems will not allow it, but on the other, mothers who don’t know how many children will sur vive will continue to have more than their enviroment can sustain.
+Those still making a profit from the present unsustainable systems will not allow it.
+Mothers who don’t know how many children will survive will continue to have more than their environment can sustain.

 So productivity must go on rising, right?

-I have to accept, I guess, that my long term Asperger’s generated vision, however necessary, is out of the question in the here and now.
+I guess my Asperger’s generated vision, however necessary, is out of the question in the here and now.

-But even if technology renders my worst fears groundless, productivity still does not make sense for me.
-This article by Sarah O’Connor in the Financial Times sheds light on one of my puzzles: productivity takes no account of the unemployed.
+But even if technology (temporarily) renders my worst fears groundless, productivity still does not make sense for me.
+Productivity takes no account of the unemployed.
 Why is the calculation not all possible workers x per capita productivity?

 Productivity might make sense if limited to the production of widgets, or even cars and the roads they run on.
-But is a hairdresser, nurse or teacher supposed to work faster, supervise more patients or children, or what?
+But is a hairdresser, nurse or teacher supposed to work faster, or supervise more patients or children?
 Oh, I forgot, Artificial Intelligence will sort this out.
 That to me nightmarish option is inevitable if growth continues to be a shibboleth.

 Productivity would be relieved of its apparently central role in the economy if taxation were transferred primarily from income from employment, to income from land and other more novel assets (such as broadband spectrum), and a proportion directly from wealth.

-This last suggestion is normally seen as only possible once the proles have defeated their class war oppressors.
-I guess I must blame my Asperger’s for this, er, novel approach.
+This last suggestion is normally seen as only possible once the proles have defeated their class war oppressors, but that is not the only problem.

-The problem is that if the inevitable utopia (as any normal person must see my ‘vision’) which I have outlined above will almost certainly mean an overall reduction in economic activity.
+This utopia, as any normal person must see my ‘vision’, will almost certainly mean an overall reduction in economic activity.
 Bear in mind that unless you are a climate denier, the economy will contract anyway, just a bit later, and a lot worse.